ifm/ifm3d/doc/sphinx/content/cmdline_configuring.md

 ::::
 :::::

->Note: The example above shows how to change the framerate of the *first* application instantiated on the O3D camera, and of the camera head connected on *port 2* for the O3R platform.
+>Note: This example shows how to view and change the framerate for the *first* application instantiated on the O3D camera, and for the camera head connected on *port 2* for the O3R platform.

 We see the current framerate is 5 fps.